 November was Alzheimer’s disease and Awareness month.
 It’s the perfect time to educate people about the disease of Alzheimer’s (and other dementias) and the effects of the disease on its victims and their loved ones.
-In this edition of the ElderCounselor™, we are going to focus on the high costs associated with dementia during the final years.
+In this edition of the ElderCounselor™, we are going to focus on the high costs associated with long term care and dementia during the final years.

 The results of the study showed a significantly higher cost of those who died of dementia than those who died of other causes.
 Over a five-year period, the average cost of care for the dementia patient was $287,038.
 In contrast, the heart disease patient’s average cost for the same period of time was $175,136 and the cancer patient’s cost was $173,383.

 Medicare paid out about $100,000 per patient, regardless of whether the patient suffered from dementia, heart disease, cancer or